felcadev/archInstaller/README.md

 # ArchInstaller

-ArchInstaller is a simple aplication for arch Linux users, when they can install deb package.
+ArchInstaller is a simple aplication for arch Linux users, where you can install deb package.

 ## Usage